operator-playground-io/RabbitMQ/Cover.md

 - Verify status of pods and services.

-- Deploy a test client that will execute scripts against the Kafka cluster.
+- Deploy a test client that will execute scripts against the RabbitMq cluster.

-- Uninstall Kafka Helm Chart and release resources.
+- Uninstall RabbitMq Helm Chart and release resources.